-WordPress sure is amazing, however, it is not 100% flawless.
-There sure is a threat of security vulnerabilities every now and then.
-Not knowing about the security vulnerabilities could harm your business including the privacy and safety of your customers.
-So, if you own a WordPress based website, you need to know about these WordPress security vulnerabilities.
+We all are aware of the fact that WordPress is amazing and the most preferred CMS out there.
+But when it comes to security, not even the most popular CMS is 100% flawless.
+There is a threat of security vulnerabilities every now and then.
+These vulnerabilities can surely affect your site and your business directly or indirectly.
+Not knowing about the security vulnerabilities can harm your business including the privacy and safety of your customers.
+Nonetheless, if you keep yourself aware of the possible security vulnerabilities in WordPress, you can somewhat avoid the threat and keep your site safe and sound.
+So, if you own a WordPress-based website, be informed about these WordPress security vulnerabilities.

 Must-Know WordPress Security Vulnerabilities

 Exposed Login Screen